 Artistic Research is a new and highly innovative field for gaining knowledge, which combines artistic accomplishment with academic practice.
 For this, complex artistic experiments created to answer musical questions are central, as well as other questions that are systematically engaged in a dialogue with reflection, analysis and other academic methods.
 The artistic research festival ARTikulationen has a duration of 2,5 days and is organized by the Artistic Doctoral School (KWDS) of the University of Music and Performing Arts Graz since 2016.
 The special essence of artistic research – audible results achieved through a methodological founded dynamic between art and science – becomes perceptible and comprehensible for the audience in this pioneer-format.

-Three world-famous and important personalities combining for the areas of music and thinking will be holding the keynotes: Alfred Brendel, Georg Friedrich Haas and George Lewis.
-Alongside the keynotes, different formats – such as lecture-recitals, guest-lectures, poster-presentations and a round table about the practices of artistic research – are combined to constitute the program of the ARTikulationen.
+Three world-famous and important personalities combining for the areas of music and thinking were providing the keynotes: Alfred Brendel, Georg Friedrich Haas and George Lewis.
+Alongside the keynotes, different formats – such as lecture-recitals, guest-lectures, poster-presentations and a round table about the practices of artistic research – were combined to constitute the program of the ARTikulationen.
 The encouragement of young academics is promoted as well as the discourse of international experts.
 Additionally, this year the two most important institutions for artistic research in music – the Orpheus Institute (Ghent) and the Inter Arts Center at Lund University (Malmö) – are contributing to the round-table and by two lecture-recitals by guest doctoral candidates.

-The annual festival ARTikulationen with its two formats THE FORUM and THE CONCERT is as much about art and research as it is about reaching out to our public.
-It encompasses guest talks, concerts and networking opportunities and serves as a platform for our doctoral candidates to present their artistic and written work to an audience of international experts and to the university and local community.
-In 2016, ARTikulationen takes place from October 6 to October 9.
+In 2016, ARTikulationen took place between October 6 to October 9.
+The annual festival contained two formats: THE FORUM and THE CONCERT.
+The festival encompassed guest talks, concerts and networking opportunities and served as a platform for our doctoral candidates to present their artistic and written work to an audience of international experts and to the university and local community.

-THE FORUM is our annual symposium with talks of the doctoral candidates and international guest lectures.
+THE FORUM served as our annual symposium with talks of the doctoral candidates and international guest lectures.
 Here the doctoral candidates present the results of their ongoing research or defend their final thesis in form of a public viva voce ("Rigorosum").
-Within this framework prominent artistic researchers present their current or life-long research and will be invited to hold the keynotes.
+Within this framework prominent artistic researchers presented their current or life-long research and will be invited to hold the keynotes.

-THE CONCERT lets us connect with the public by presenting "Research through art" and "Art through Research" in form of lecture recitals.
-The idea is to let the common audience partake in the fascination and beauty of artistic research.
-Doctoral candidates introduce the local community, colleagues from the university and our international guests to their artistic work developed within the framework of their research.
-The emphasis of the presentation lies on the actual artwork.
+THE CONCERT allowed a connection with the public by presenting "Research through art" and "Art through Research" in form of lecture recitals.
+The idea was to let the common audience partake in the fascination and beauty of artistic research.

 Vienna Brahms Trio: Doctoral candidate Boris Kuschnir (violin), Orfeo Mandozzi (cello), Jasminka Stancul (piano): Brahms - Trio for piano, violin & cello in C-major, Op.
 87, Allegro (source: YouTube).